sedouard/mongodb-mva/module2_getting_started/README.md

 ```js
 db.bank_data.find().count()
 ```
+Will return the number of documents in the collection since *find()* has no parameters:

 ```json
 50000
 ```

-Will return the number of documents in the collection since *find()* has no parameters.

 Let's look at some of basic queries and those with **AND**, **OR**, **Greater Than/Less Than/NotEqual**: